globaledgesoft/smartvine-greengrass/README.md

     a) certs directory, please place the certificates related to moisture in that folder and note down the absolulte path of the file which will be configured inside the config.ini file as explained in the next step.

+    b) light_moisture-device.py is the executable file - check for the line 15 where we have configured the actual path of the config.ini file, please change it if required (In this case, the config.ini file will be found in ~/executables/IIOT-Projects/config.ini).

+* Configuring config.ini file

-    b) config.ini file which  have 6 sections
+This file have 6 sections

-        i) In the database section configure the absolute path of the db file. eg. ~/executables/IIOT-Projects/sqlite-db/data.db (replace ~ with the actual folder path).

-        ii) In the resturls section, change the IP in the url with the IP of the 410c board.
+    a) In the database section, change the dbpath where you have created the sqlite-db folder.

-        iii) In the certsinfo section configure the absolute path of the certificates with privatekeypath  and certificatepath variable.
+    b) In the certsinfo section configure the absolute path of the certificates with privatekeypath  and certificatepath variable.
 The rootcapath file will be created dynamically once the application is up and running so, for that configure the project root path with file name gg-CA.crt for eg. ~/executables/IIOT-Projects/gg-CA.crt (replace ~ with the actual folder path).

+    c) In the resturls section, change the IP in the url with the IP of the 410c board.

-        iv) In the deviceinfo section change the Moisture name with the client id (IOT device name) which you have created in Amazon AWS IOT portal.
+    d) In the deviceinfo section change the devices name with the client id (IOT device name) which you have created in Amazon AWS IOT portal.

+    e) In the mqttinfo section is the topic where the devices has to listen for the event.
+In case changing please note down the name.

-        v) In the hostinfo section, change the value of the hostip with IP of the 410c board and leave the hostport untouched.
+    f) In the hostinfo section change the value of hostip with IP of the 410c board and leave the hostport untouched.

-        vi) in the mqttinfo  section is the topic where the moisture has to publish the events.
-In case changing please not down the name.

-    c) light_moisture-device.py is the executable file - There is no change in that.

 * Configuring get-gg-server-info.js